sridharrajs/pin-tweet/README.md

 ## Others

-You can check `postman/` for the exploring the APIs that this app uses.
+You can check `docs/` for the exploring the pinboard API (for bookmarking + unbookmarking) and sample json response from services that this app uses.

 ### License